marcinn/django-sqltemplate/README.md

 >>> countries = sqltemplate.get('countries.sql')
 ```

-And query for countries containg letter "a" in their names:
+Ask for countries containg letter "a" in their names:

 ```python
 >>> print countries(search_for='a').values()